 I have always solo-travelled to Majuli Island, stayed at a place called Ygdrasil Bamboo Cottage (because it belongs to a friend) and did nothing.
 Wake up early, enjoy a fresh morning, eat healthy, spot migratory birds were all on my agenda.
 If I felt a little motivated, I would padel the bicycle to the nearest Satra get some good vibes and return.
 There are over 50 Satras (a Hindu Monastery) on Majuli Island.

 Of course, there aren’t any usual highlights to cover, but even if there are, it’s a kind of place where you don’t want to do much.
 So yea, Majuli earns the well-deserved place in our top 10 holiday destinations in India list.

 Here are some Majuli Island photos if you are interested to see how it feels being there.

 For planning a trip to Majuli Island, here are some useful travel tip:

 - If you’re flying into Assam, the nearest airport with cheap flights will be Guwahati or Dibrugarh.
-From Guwahati, Majuli is about 8 hours in a bus and 1/2 hour on a ferry ride away.
-From Dibrugarh, Majuli is about 4 hours in a bus and 1/2 hour on a ferry ride away.
+From Guwahati, Majuli is about 8 hours on a bus and 1/2 hour on a ferry ride away.
+From Dibrugarh, Majuli is about 4 hours on a bus and 1/2 hour on a ferry ride away.

 - The best time to visit Majuli Island is in winter.